11.2 Beyond tonality

 Dissonance does not inherently sound harsh or even dynamic.
 These moral qualities of dissonances depend on their tonal context.
 In a non-tonal context, dissonances can have a completely different meaning.
 Applying this perspectival understanding of dissonance to Nietzsche’s early account, we can derive the following conclusion: the unity of the opposites, the contradictory nature of reality and becoming, does not inherently entail suffering (it does not necessarily mean suffering or pain).
 If the dissonant nature of life appears in this way, this is because it is still heard in a particular context, namely, in a context in which, more or less explicitly, a central tonic core is still established and valued, in relation to which dissonance sounds like a challenge.
 In other words, Nietzsche’s judgment that life is suffering (the bedrock of his tragic view of life) cannot be an ontological statement, it can only be a moral judgment, and this judgment can be meaningful only in a particular context in which identity (consonance) has been established or retained to some extent.
 In judging contradiction painful, Nietzsche betrays how much his ear has remained faithful to that same metaphysical way of interpreting reality that equates eternal being and goodness.
 This is in fact Nietzsche’s own contradiction.
 While he acknowledges that everything is constructed and shaped by becoming, he still regards the phenomenon of suffering as belonging to the inner core of nature itself, without realizing that even suffering must be a construction.
 Nature has no inner core.

 Notice, this does not mean that the contradiction of life is not real or merely a semblance, in the same way in which the simultaneous overlap between two different tones is not merely the semblance of two genuinely different tones resonating together.
 What is at stake is understanding this contradiction as a form of suffering.
 This is a further moral interpretation that mobilizes how the fact of contradiction is understood and lived by someone who experiences and feels it.
 The feeling of suffering can be only in the hearing of dissonance, not in the existence of dissonance as such.
 But feeling is not encoded in experience and Nietzsche would grant that it is dependent on its context.
 And yet, he does not recognize how he himself ends up assuming that suffering must ultimately be an inherent feature of reality.
-But this does not logically follow: reality can be contradictory, but this does not mean that it has to be perceived as suffering.
+However, this latter point does not logically follow: reality can be contradictory, but this does not mean that it has to be perceived as suffering.
 The notion of ‘dissonance’ is meaningful only in relation to its opposite, ‘consonance.’
 In talking about dissonance, Nietzsche still holds onto the idea of a fundamental consonance, which is surely frustrated and impossible to restore, and yet still longed for.

 In holding this view, Nietzsche sides with Wagner’s lion-attitude towards the self and its problem: he recognizes it, but he does not really manage to move beyond it.
 And this might explain why it is so difficult for Zarathustra to move towards the overhuman, despite his many efforts.
-We saw Zarathustra’s initial despair when faced with the thought of eternal recurrence: he cannot accept and does not want to acknowledge that his struggle to create something new, to prepare the ground for the overhuman, will bring about the recurrence of the last man as well as its archenemy.
+We saw Zarathustra’s initial despair when faced with the thought of eternal recurrence: he cannot accept and does not want to acknowledge that his struggle to create something new, to prepare the ground for the overhuman, will bring about the recurrence of his archenemy, the last man.
 This reveals that Zarathustra is still holding to a certain idea of what a human should be, of how human life should unfold.
 This ‘should,’ despite how much at odds it is with a traditional Christian ‘should,’ remains Zarathustra’s (and Nietzsche’s) nemesis, the pivot with respect to which the failure of fulfilling this project (the dissonance of it) can only sound painful.
 Since this ‘should’ cannot possibly be satisfied, its dissonance is inescapable and inescapably painful.
 Life is (i.e., sounds like) suffering.